amartincolby/Rust-Quick-Guide/README.md

     /* Asynchronous Rust, henceforth called async, is a comparatively new addition to Rust semantics.
-It is actually still technically in flux, with breaking changes being implemented, but it has been broadly stable for a couple of years.
+It is actually still technically in flux, with breaking changes being implemented, but it has been broadly stable for a number of years.
 That said, _in my opinion_, unless you are using a library that relies on async such as Actix-Web, you should prefer using traditional threads.
 Hopefully, async will fully stabilize in the near future.